Email marketing

 Third week: October 14-20

 There are also a lot of interesting events in the third week of October, especially with regard to food.
-World Food Day, Mushroom Day, Egg Day, Chocolate Cupcake Day, Dessert Day and even International Chefs Day.
+World Food Day, Mushroom Day, Chocolate Cupcake Day, Dessert Day and even International Chefs Day.
 Wow!
 Just choose what links better to your brand and create your delicious newsletters.

 Fourth week: October 21-27